yeslogic/prince-docs/docs/table-of-content.md

 ### Multifile Table of Contents

 For longer books, it makes sense to split chapters into separate files.
 Generating a Table of Contents across all files is tricky in JavaScript since scripts only see one file at a time.
-In Prince, you can work around this limitation with a two-pass solution (see ) where the first pass collects items for the ToC, and the second pass generates the PDF with the ToC.
+In Prince, you can work around this limitation with a two-pass solution (see [The "Two-Pass" Solution](doc-latest/two-pass.html#two-pass)) where the first pass collects items for the ToC, and the second pass generates the PDF with the ToC.

 To try this for yourself, first fetch these five sample files into your own file system, e.g. by running: